 Tip: Use This Shortcut

 Make life (and clean up!) a breeze with an oven-safe skillet that can handle all the cooking, from searing to baking.
+If you need to buy one, don’t worry, you’ll use it again for lemon thyme chicken!
 And while the chicken bakes, whip up the sweet honey mustard glaze.
 All you need are two ingredients: Dijon mustard again (what you used for the marinade) and honey.

 We hope you enjoy this recipe as much as our family has over the years.
 A familiar dish can remind you of home, but only the best can take you there.Print